Rob Cross (basketball)

-Rob Cross is a former college basketball coach of the Murray State Racers women's basketball program.
+Rob Cross is an American former college basketball coach.
+He was the head coach of the Murray State Racers women's basketball team for nine seasons, leaving as the winningest coach in the programs history.

+Early life

+Cross graduated from Murray State University with a degree in music in 1991 and subsequently worked as an associate high school band director.

 Career

 He served as assistant coach of the Racers from 1995 through 2008, before serving as head coach until 2017.
 In 2009, he was named Ohio Valley Conference Coach of the Year after his team won the regular season championship.